Peregrine falcon: Cultural significance

 Due to its striking hunting technique, the peregrine has often been associated with aggression and martial prowess.
-The Ancient Egyptian solar deity Ra was often represented as a man with the head of a peregrine falcon adorned with the solar disk, although most Egyptologists agree that its most likely a Lanner falcon.
+The Ancient Egyptian solar deity Ra was often represented as a man with the head of a peregrine falcon adorned with the solar disk, although most Egyptologists agree that it is most likely a Lanner falcon.
 Native Americans of the Mississippian culture (c.
 800–1500) used the peregrine, along with several other birds of prey, in imagery as a symbol of "aerial (celestial) power" and buried men of high status in costumes associating to the ferocity of raptorial birds.
 In the late Middle Ages, the Western European nobility that used peregrines for hunting, considered the bird associated with princes in formal hierarchies of birds of prey, just below the gyrfalcon associated with kings.
 It was considered "a royal bird, more armed by its courage than its claws".
 Terminology used by peregrine breeders also used the Old French term gentil, "of noble birth; aristocratic", particularly with the peregrine.

-The peregrine falcon is the national animal of the United Arab Emirates.
 Since 1927, the peregrine falcon has been the official mascot of Bowling Green State University in Bowling Green, Ohio.
 The 2007 U.S. Idaho state quarter features a peregrine falcon.
 The peregrine falcon has been designated the official city bird of Chicago.

 The Peregrine, by J. A. Baker, is widely regarded as one of the best nature books in English written in the twentieth century.
 Admirers of the book include Robert Macfarlane, Mark Cocker, who regards the book as "one of the most outstanding books on nature in the twentieth century" and Werner Herzog, who called it "the one book I would ask you to read if you want to make films", and said elsewhere "it has prose of the calibre that we have not seen since Joseph Conrad".
 In the book, Baker recounts, in diary form, his detailed observations of peregrines (and their interaction with other birds) near his home in Chelmsford, Essex, over a single winter from October to April.

 An episode of the hour-long TV series Starman in 1986 titled "Peregrine" was about an injured peregrine falcon and the endangered species program.
 It was filmed with the assistance of the University of California's peregrine falcon project in Santa Cruz.

+In 1999 the Suzuki Corporation of Japan named a new motorcycle Hayabusa (隼 or はやぶさ、ハヤブサ), Japanese for peregrine falcon.
+Suzuki claims that the top Hayabusa model was the fastest production motorcycle in the world at that time.